Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 #### Example of Analysis

-Here is an example of mutation testing analysis.
+Here is an example of mutation testing analysis with provided example classes.
 Let's look at the results.
 ```smalltalk
 analysis := MTAnalysis new
 	            classesToMutate: { MyVehicle };